What Is Influenza?

 - Intradermal shot (Fluzone Intradermal)—for people aged 18-64 years old, injected into the skin with a smaller needle

 There is also a nasal spray (FluMist) made from live, weakened flu viruses.
 The nasal spray is available for healthy people aged 2-49 years who are not pregnant.
+It is the preferred vaccine for healthy children who are 2 to 8 years of age.

 The flu shots and nasal spray contain several influenza viral strains.
 The type of strains that the vaccine contains change from year to year.
 The strains are based on which viruses are likely to circulate during that flu season.